LakesideMiners/PyPatBot/README.md

 ## Dependices
 ```poetry```

 ```python3```

+Poetry will handle the installing of all of the needed python libaries

 # Stuff to do first
 Get a bot token from discord's dev portal.
 There are many tutorals online that can help you with that.